 That Dickens quote really sums up what it's like having a puppy.
 There's nothing more exciting than bringing your new puppy home, playing with him and kissing him on his cute little nose... it's the best.
 And there's nothing more horrifying than realizing that puppies seem to pee and poo constantly and finding out that they have zero respect for your need to sleep at night... it's the worst.

-We'll break it to you as gently as we can.
-If you have a new puppy, you're not going to get a solid 8 hours sleep for a while.
+I'll break it to you as gently as I can.
+If you have a new puppy, you're not going to get a solid 8 hours of sleep for a while.
 If you accept that fact, it'll be easier to do the necessary training to teach your puppy to sleep through the night.

 Most puppies aren't able to sleep through the night when they first come home to their new owners, but almost all puppies sleep through the night by the time they're 16 weeks old.
 With proper training and scheduling, you should be able to teach Fido to do it even earlier.

 Sometimes even adult dogs are unable to sleep through the night without waking up for a potty trip when they first come to a new home.
 The stress of coming to a new environment and adjusting to a new schedule and possibly a new food can wreak havoc on your new dog's digestive system.
 The instructions that follow will work for him, too.
 The good news is that if he's 6 months or older, it'll probably be just a few nights of adjustment before you'll be able to get a full night's sleep.